Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

-\comment{new topic sen framing the contribution, ok? ---johnh 2019-12-08} \hang{OK 2019-12-08} While our models follow best practices, we are the first to evaluate such models with real-world data and interpret the results.
+While our models follow best practices, we are the first to evaluate such models with real-world data and interpret the results.
 We interpret our models' detection results with feature attribution (\autoref{sec:md_feat_attr}) and counterfactual explanations analysis (\autoref{sec:md_cf_ep}).